SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 | levelOfOperation   | Level of control defining the complexity (see [LevelOfOperation](LevelOfOperation.md) ) |
 | versionNumber         | Version of the functional profile.
 Changes in primaryVersionNumber indicate breaking changes, changes in secondaryVersionNumber indicate complimentary changes, changes in subReleaseVersionNumber are without impact on the functionality |

-## Generic Attributes
-SGr allows to associate attributes to a functional profile (i.e. concerning every data point).
-See [GenericAttributes](GenericAttributes.md) for details.
-Any attribute defined on the functional profile level are mandatory to any product that implements this functional profile.
-However, the product can optionally add further attributes based on its own needs.

 ## Data Points
 A functional profile mainly defines a set of datapoints.
 The attributes of a datapoint are defined in the next section.